 There are about 1.86 million beef cattle and calves in North Dakota.
 That's more than two cattle for every person in the state.
 Beef cattle are raised in every North Dakota county.
 One 1,200-pound beef animal produces enough meat to make about 2,100 quarter-pound hamburgers.
 The average American eats 114 hamburgers a year.
 A cow is a beef "mother" and bull is a beef "father."
 A calf is a young male or female beef animal less than one year of age.
 A heifer is a young female beef animal that hasn't yet given birth to her first calf.

 Bison is the scientific name for buffalo.
 At one time an estimated 70 million bison roamed North America.
 Unregulated killing of bison led to the many millions of animals being reduced to no more than 1,500 in the mid to late 1800s.
 Legal protection of bison, the establishment of preserves and individual ranches raising animals have restored the bison to greater than 350,000 animals.
 Bison are raised primarily for their meat and hides.
 There are approximately 9,500 head of bison in North Dakota.

-There are more than 80 licensed dairy herds in North Dakota that produce 10.4 million gallons of milk annually.
+There are approximately 75 licensed dairy herds in North Dakota that produce more than 40 million gallons of milk annually.
 The state has two facilities that process one or more dairy products.
 It takes just 48 hours for milk to travel from the farm to a retail outlet/store.